What’s in a Nordic?

 What's in a nordic? - The Nordstick

-In our first post, we covered the history of the Nordic curl.
-The natural course is to move into a discussion of the movement itself.
-Nordic hamstring curls involve pinning the feet down while kneeling and slowly lowering the trunk and legs simultaneously to the ground.
-This is followed by a slow ascent to the original kneeling position in the reverse of the first phase of the movement.
-The nordic curl is primarily known as an eccentric-type exercise and this is often what most people focus on when discussing the movement.
+The Nordic hamstring curl is primarily known as an eccentric-type exercise and this is often what most people focus on when discussing the movement.
+This eccentric training is a key component of the nordic hamstring exercise.
 While that is true, it misses some important aspects that make the movement so special.
 To understand why we need to discuss some fundamentals about muscle function.

-It is generally accepted that there are two major types of muscle contraction: isometric and isotonic.
-Of the isotonic exercise there are the following subtypes: isokinetic, concentric, and eccentric.
 Isokinetic exercise is only encountered under very specific conditions so we will briefly focus on the other three.
 It is helpful to understand that these types of exercise are named describing the underlying behavior of the functional muscle unit at the cellular level.
-Let's break down the names.
+Let’s break down the names.

 Iso - From the Greek isos, meaning equal